 The Wisconsin Supplemental Security Income (SSI) Exceptional Expense Supplement, abbreviated as SSI-E, provides a subsidy of $95.99 a month to single SSI recipients when there is a demonstrated need for 40 or more hours a month of long-term supportive services or in-home care.
-Individuals do not necessarily have to be receiving 40 or more hours of care, only to have been assessed and found to have the need for that amount of care.
+Individuals do not necessarily have to be currently receiving 40 or more hours of care, only to have been assessed and found to have the need for that amount of care.

-The Exceptional Expense Supplement should not be confused with Wisconsin’s regular SSI State Supplement.
-All persons eligible for the federal SSI benefit also receive the State Supplement.
+The Exceptional Expense Supplement should not be confused with Wisconsin’s regular SSI state supplement.
+All persons eligible for the federal SSI benefit also receive the state supplement.

 In addition to the 40 hours of care requirement for the Exceptional Expense Supplement described above, the Supplement requires that the recipient be eligible for SSI.
 Full qualification information for SSI is available here.

-As of 2020, SSI requires a single individual to have less than $2,000 in countable resources and monthly income less than $783.
-Married couples are required to have assets less than $3,000 and monthly income less than $1,175.
+Individuals must have less than $2,000 in countable assets.
+Couples can have up to $3,000.
 Make note, certain assets are exempt (non-countable) and include one’s home, household furnishings, personal items, and a vehicle.

 The actual amount may vary based on the location in which the recipient lives.
 For those who live in Natural Residential Settings, which essentially means those who live at home, the payment may be slightly higher.
 For those who live in a Substitute Care Facility, which in plain language means assisted living or adult foster care, the subsidy may be slightly less.

 |WI State SSI Supplement

 |WI SSI Exceptional Expense Supplement

 To apply, persons should contact their local county Department of Health Services.
 For contact information by county, click here.
 The individual’s local agency will arrange an assessment to determine eligibility.